yclerc/KnowledgeGraph-Terraform-Flask-app/README.md

 This step assumes you already have a configured programatic CLI access to an active AWS account.
 Refer to this [tutorial](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html) for more details.

-Make sure to select proper DB endpoint (AWS hosted DynamoDB) in [models/model.py](./app/models/model.py).
+Make sure to select proper DB endpoint (AWS hosted DynamoDB) in [models/model.py](./app/models/model.py) before building your container.

 ---